azizajamjoom/bsan6200-assignment5/README.md

 of 180 API calls.
 Results were measured by accuracy, per-class F1, format compliance, latency, and cost.

+## Data
+The test set (`data/test_set.csv`) contains 30 manually labeled British Airways passenger reviews sampled from a public dataset of 3,427 reviews (reviews_data1.csv, sourced from Kaggle).

+The full raw dataset is not included in this repo due to size.
+This is the link to download https://www.kaggle.com/datasets/lapodini/british-airway-reviews
+The 30 sampled reviews cover three complexity tiers:
+- 20 easy (clear positive or negative)
+- 5 hard (mixed signals, nuanced language)
+- 5 really difficult (very short or very long reviews)
 ---

 ## 2. Models and Tools Used